JuliaPOMDP/POMDPs.jl/docs/src/concepts.md

 Another example is an agent represented by a recurrent neural network.
 In this case, the agent's belief is the state of the network.
 In order to accommodate a wide variety of decision-making approaches, in POMDPs.jl, we use the term "belief" to denote the set of information that the agent makes a decision on, which could be an exact state distribution, an action-observation history, a set of weighted particles, or the examples mentioned before.
+In code, the belief can be represented by any built-in or user defined type.

 When an action is taken and a new observation is received, the belief is updated by the belief updater.
 In code, a belief updater is represented by a concrete subtype of the `Updater` abstract type, and the `update` function defines how the belief is updated when a new observation is received.